HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 1. Get a copy of **MA27** from the [HSL Archive](http://www.hsl.rl.ac.uk/download/MA27/1.0.0/a/).
 Just select the **Personal Licence (allows use without redistribution)**, then fill the information table.
 You can download it from an e-mail sent to you.
 Then, un-zip **MA27**, and follow the *README* in it, install it to your Ubuntu.

-**If you are new to Ubuntu, or too lazy to follow the README, see here, just type 3 commands in MA27's folder :**
+**If you are new to Ubuntu, or too lazy to follow its *README*, see here, just type 3 commands in MA27's folder :**
 ```
 ./configure
 make